awitzk/awitzk.github.io/README.txt

 Hello!
 This is my personal website.
-It's my first attempt at using html to build  site.
+It's my first attempt building an .html website using JavaScript.

 I used this tutorial to start (https://gist.github.com/TylerFisher/6127328) and then I used a template for the general aesthetics.
 I was able to modify it and include lots of varied file types and links.